CrispCodee/ros-mesh-communication/README.md

-# ROS Mesh Communication — Priority-Based Multi-Robot Disaster Area Patrol
+# Mitigating Broadcast Storms in Multi-Robot Disaster Response through Priority-Driven Mesh

+Communication

 A ROS1-based mesh communication system where multiple TurtleBot3 robots patrol a simulated disaster area and relay distress messages to a central